haticekocaosmanlar/copy-template/README.md

-# Copy Google Document's Content to Document with Google Apps Script
+# Copy One Google Document's Content to Another Document with Google Apps Script
 * Copy one Google Doc's content by protecting it's template to current Google Doc.
-It inserts the content to cursor porition in the current Google Doc.
+It inserts source doc's content to cursor position in the target doc (current Google Doc).
-* You can also change this to inserting at the end of the document by stating append function instead of insert.(Explained more in the comments in the code.)
+* You can also insert the source doc's content at the end of the target doc by stating append function instead of insert.(Explained more in the comments of code.)

 ## Demo
 ![](img/copy_google_doc_content_demo.gif)

 ## Script
-* This script should be added to current doc and create another doc for template.
+* This script should be added to current doc which we call "target doc" and create another doc for template whcib we call "source doc".
 * ``sourceDoc`` = Google document which keeps template and which we going to get content
 * ``targetDoc`` = current document which we are going to copy content on sourceDoc to curser position of targetDoc.